-This one day course has been designed to provide advice, support and guidance to anyone that may be taking on the role of mentor.
+This course has been designed to provide advice, support, and guidance to anyone that may be taking on the role of mentor.

 These Mentor Training course materials will help your participants to develop their skills as a mentor, increase their awareness of the role and responsibilities as a mentor and highlight how the role of mentor might personally benefit their own development.

-Mentoring is a learning support mechanism where an experienced person provides guidance, knowledge and advice to someone who is in development or has less experience in a given topic or function.
+Mentoring is a learning support mechanism where an experienced person provides guidance, knowledge, and advice to someone who is in development or has less experience in each topic or function.

 - Encouraging Reflection – Looking at how reflection plays a large part in a mentoring relationship and developing methods of encouraging reflection in a mentee.
 Includes the Gibbs model of reflection as a reference